PLACES TO VISIT IN JODHPUR

 - Taj hotels

-Indo-deco architecture was used to built this place.
-It is a grand, very lavish palace, built using Teak, marble and sandstone.
+This Indo-deco architecture based Palace is a grand, lavish place, build using Teak, marble, and sandstone.

 The museum exhibits the old vintage cars used by the Royal Family.
-The old fort paintings, the Royal belongings are displayed and the place is well maintained.
+This museum also includes old fort paintings, other Royal belongings.
+The place is well maintained.

-The rare old vintage cars used by royal families are displayed in the museum.
+Furthermore, the museum also exhibits some of the rare old vintage cars used by royal families.
 Some of them are:

-One of the largest, giant and magnificent fort is Mehangargh fort.
+One of the largest, giant and magnificent fort is Mehrangarh Fort.
 It was built by Rao Jodha in 1460.
-The fort is still run by the Royal Families of Jodhpur.
+Also, this fort is still maintained by the Royal Families of Jodhpur.

 There are seven gates in this fort.
 They are in brief as follows.